impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/00 - Oopsie.md

 # Process
 1. Common enumeration.
 2. Use Burp Suite to find new directories.
-3. Manipulate cookies to be admin.
+3. Manipulate cookies to be admin and upload files.
 4. Dirbust the site to find where are the uploads located.
+5. Upload reverse shell

 # Burpsuite